Third DUI Penalties in Florida

 10 Day Rule for Demanding a Formal Review Hearing

 For a third DUI, there is never a good reason not to request a formal review hearing.
-If you have any prior DUI conviction or even a prior administrative suspension triggered by a DUI arrest, then you are not qualified for immediate reinstatement.
+If you have any prior DUI conviction or administrative suspension triggered by a DUI arrest, you are not qualified for immediate reinstatement.
+That means there is no downside to requesting the formal review hearing.

 Act quickly to hire an attorney to demand your formal review hearing and help you obtain a 42-day permit so you can continue driving for hardship reasons why your criminal defense attorney fights the case.